s-ol/mmm/README.md

     $ tup init
     $ tup

+Next you can render a sqlite3 mmmfs database using

+    $ moon build/render_all.moon db.sqlite3

-Then, run some kind of HTTP server from within `root`, e.g. with python 3 installed:
+Then, run some kind of HTTP server from within `out`, e.g. with python 3 installed:

     $ cd root
     $ python -m http.server